 EIA is an infectious, potentially deadly virus that affects the immune system of animals in the Equidae family.

-A herd outbreak of EIA can lead to catastrophic consequences which is why it is essential for horse owners to be diligent about testing their equine animals for the condition.
+A herd outbreak of EIA can lead to catastrophic consequences which are why horse owners need to be diligent about testing their equine animals for the condition.

 How EIA is Spread

-This potentially deadly disease is transferred from one horse to another through the bite of mosquitos, deer flies, horse flies or stable flies that have previously fed on an infected animal.
-This means that your horse does not have to come in contact with an infected horse in order to contract the disease.
+This potentially deadly disease is transferred from one horse to another through the bite of mosquitos, deer flies, horse flies, or stable flies that have previously fed on an infected animal.
+This means that your horse does not have to come in contact with an infected horse to contract the disease.

 Since flies are attracted to barns and other places that horses frequent, this EIA can be quickly and easily transmitted from one horse to another.

 What Happens When a Horse Tests Positive for EIA Antibodies

 Once a horse has been infected with the virus that causes EIA they have it for life and can transmit the disease - via fly bites - to other horses nearby (anywhere within the travel range of the flies).
 For this reason, horses that test positive for Equine Infectious Anemia must either be euthanized, branded, and strictly quarantined more than 200 yards away from other horses for life, or transferred to a research facility.

 The seriousness of EIA combined with how easily it can be transferred between animals makes regular Coggins testing for the disease our best defense for protecting the health of horses across the country.